 This section explains how to check for endpoint flapping.
 Additional details can be foudn in these documents:

-When ACI learns the same MAC or IP address in multiple locations, it will look as if the endpoint has moved.
+When ACI learns the same MAC or IP address in multiple locations, it looks as if the endpoint has moved.
 This can also be caused by a spoofing device or a mis-configuration.
 Such behavior is referred to as endpoint flapping.
-In such a scenario, traffic towards the moving/flapping endpoint (MAC address for bridged traffic, IP address for routed traffic) will intermittently fail.
+In such a scenario, traffic towards the moving/flapping endpoint (MAC address for bridged traffic, IP address for routed traffic) intermittently fails.

 The most effective method to detect endpoint flapping is to use the Enhanced Endpoint Tracker.
 This app can run as an ACI AppCenter app or as a standalone app on an external server in case it needs to manage a much larger fabric.